Home Benzocaine Lawsuits

 Benzocaine Lawsuits

-Attorneys considered filing benzocaine lawsuits after the U.S. Food and Drug Administration had warned that over-the-counter oral products containing benzocaine could cause a potentially fatal blood disorder called methemoglobinemia.
+Attorneys considered filing benzocaine lawsuits after the U.S. Food and Drug Administration warned that over-the-counter oral products containing benzocaine could cause a potentially fatal blood disorder called methemoglobinemia.

 Fact Checked